espressif/esp-idf/docs/api-reference/system/heap_debug.rst

 "Basic" heap corruption checks can also detect most out of bounds writes, but this setting is more precise as even a single byte overrun will always be detected.
 With Basic heap checks, the number of overrun bytes before a failure is detected will depend on the properties of the heap.

-Similar to other heap checks, these "canary bytes" are checked via assertion whenever memory is freed and can also be checked manually via :cpp:func:`heap_caps_check_integrity`.
+Similar to other heap checks, these "canary bytes" are checked via assertion whenever memory is freed and can also be checked manually via :cpp:func:`heap_caps_check_integrity` or related functions.

 This level increases memory usage, each individual allocation will use 9 to 12 additional bytes of memory (depending on alignment).